Belly Fat Reviews

 Surprisingly, storing belly fat is about more than the foods you eat.
-According to a study published in the International Journal of Behavioral Medicine, being mindful, “defined as the ability to attend nonjudgmentally to one’s own physical and mental processes”, helped participants lose about one pound of belly fat.
+According to a study published in the International Journal of Behavioral Medicine, being mindful, “defined as the ability to attend nonjudgmentally to one’s own physical and mental processes,” helped participants lose about one pound of belly fat.
 MAAS (Mindful Attention Awareness Scale) was used to determine mindfulness.
-“People with the lower MAAS scores had, on average, a bit more than a pound of belly fat (448 grams) than people with the high score.”
+“People with the lower MAAS scores had, on average, a bit more than a pound more belly fat (448 grams) than people with the high score.”
 This surprised us, but after years of reading user comments, belly fat supplement reviews support this research.

 Targeting Just Belly Fat

 If you’re looking for a means of targeting just belly fat, there’s no way to do that.
 Regular exercise and healthy eating can help you lose weight and fat, from all over the body, but it will not focus weight-loss solely on the abdominals.
 According to Harvard Health Publications, “Spot exercising, such as doing sit-ups, can tighten abdominal muscles, but it won’t get at visceral fat.”